 - parentClock The parent clock for this clock. - tickRate (int) tick rate for this clock (in ticks per second) - correlation (Correlation) or tuple (parentTicks, selfTicks).
-The initial correlation for this clock.
+The intial correlation for this clock. - speed Initial speed for this clock.

 Parameters dependent - When this clock changes, the notify() method of this dependent will be called, passing a single argument that is this clock.